jupyterlab/jupyterlab/docs/source/user/extensions.md

 Where `<foo>` is the name of the extension.
 This will prevent the extension from loading on the front end, but does not require a rebuild.
-The extension can be re-enabled using the command:
+Re-enabled the extension later using the command:

 ```
 jupyter labextension enable <foo>